Catholic Church in Greenland: Modern times

 Greenland was part of the "Apostolic Prefecture of the Arctic Pole" based in Norway from 1855 to 1868.
 Since that time, Greenland has been part of the Danish Catholic Church hierarchy, first the Apostolic Prefecture of Copenhagen, which was raised to a Vicariate Apostolic, and later a full Catholic Diocese.
 The territory was under the jurisdiction of the Vicar Apostolic of Copenhagen in the early 20th century.
 Catholic priests have been visiting Greenland since 1930, after the bishop of Copenhagen, Benedictine Theodore Suhr, received permission from the Vatican to ask permission of the Missionary Oblates of Mary Immaculate to missionize there.
 Catholic priests have also served with the United States military as chaplains in the 20th century.
 State enforced Lutheranism was kept in place until 1953 when religious liberty was declared.
 In the summer of 1980, the Little Sisters of Jesus established a fraternity in Nuuk with three sisters.
 Denmark has requested UNESCO acknowledge the ruins of the episcopal residence at Gardar as part of a World Heritage Site.
 In 2007, a global environmental summit was held in Nuuk at their Catholic church, which was attended by Catholic, Orthodox and United Nations officials, with the approval of Pope Benedict XVI.

 Organization

 Catholics are gathered in the only parish of Christ the King Church (Krist Konge Kirke), dependent on the Diocese of Copenhagen; in the church, consecrated on 11 June 1972, Masses are celebrated in Danish and English.
 In collaboration with the US military ordinariate, the mission also provides for US Catholics stationed at the military base (Peterson Air Force Base) in Qaanaaq.
-Since 2009, the parish has been entrusted to priests of the Institute of the Incarnate Word (IVE).
+From 2009-2023 the parish was entrusted to priests of the Institute of the Incarnate Word (IVE).
+Since 2023 it has been entrusted to the Order of Friars Minor Conventual's Denmark Mission.
 Since 1980, the Sisters of the Fraternity of the Little Sisters of Jesus (Jesu Små Søstres Kommunitet / Jiisusip Najaarai), in Nuuk, work in the mission.